notetiene/checkoin/misc/kisschain.md

 In the case of a node entering "cacophony mode" because being in the fringe of the network or out-of-sync (thus not receiving transactions on proper time), other nodes won't be in "cacophony mode", so the node will find itself lonely by not receiving any/enough different block versions (along with their signed hashes), therefore it will know that there is no cacophony, but bad QoS or configuration, this will need to be fixed by resync NTP, re-configure, change peers, sys-admin intervention, etc. They'll have to catch up quickly not to miss their chance to win a block discovery.

-In the case of a block not being claimed because of the winner node being down, the network would enter in "cacophony mode" as well, but figure out that it is consistent, therefore simply blacklisting the winning public-reward-key of the unclaimed block, until it gets unlocked by a dedicated "unlock message", signed with its corresponding private-reward-key when the node gets back online.
+In the case of a block not being claimed because of the winner node being down or under DDoS attack (7), the network would enter in "cacophony mode" as well, but figure out that it is consistent, therefore simply blacklisting the winning public-reward-key of the unclaimed block, until it gets unlocked by a dedicated "unlock message", signed with its corresponding private-reward-key when the node gets back online.

 ## Notes